 At some point, we don’t know when, Hyazinth and Katharina emigrated to America.
 We don’t have good information for this but we know that all four surviving children also went to America and that in May 1843 their son Martin arrived in New Orleans aboard the passenger ship Oregon, along with his 16 year old sister Anna Maria (shown on the passenger list as Maria).

-The port of New Orleans is an interesting destination, considering that our only other information is that they most likely ended up is Western NY.
+The port of New Orleans is an interesting destination, considering that the two siblings most likely ended up is Western NY.
 Martin had a distant cousin from Wagshurst, Martha Riehle, who arrived in America with her husband Saraphin Mundy not long before this time.
 They settled in Southern Indiana with access to the Ohio river and boats coming up the Mississippi.
 It is possible that that was his first stop, or not.

 We have indications from another Ancestry Public Tree that Martin returned home in 1846 and there married Franciska Hurst and that he then returned to America where he lived and died.
 We don’t know if he and Franciska had any children or left any descendants.
 And we don’t know what happened to his sister Anna Maria or when his parents and his other two sisters, Isabella (b.1811) and Klothilde (b.1822) arrived in America or where any of them settled.